top of page

 2. Solargraf

-Solargraf bills itself as an all-in-one solar project proposal software suite that integrates with some of the industry's most popular installation platforms.
-For example, Solargraf can automatically import permitting information from partner platform GreenLancer with a mouse click.
+Solargraf is an all-in-one solar panel project proposal software that integrates with some of the industry’s most popular installation platforms.
+For example, Solargraf can automatically import permitting information from partner platform GreenLancer, making it easy to streamline the permitting and proposal creation process.

-In addition to expansive project management capabilities, Solargraf also supports team collaboration with easy sharing options.
-Best of all, the tool allows you to create beautiful proposals that will wow your customers.
+In addition to its extensive project management capabilities, Solargraf supports team collaboration with easy sharing options.
+This feature ensures that your team can work together seamlessly to create and refine solar panel proposals.
+Best of all, the tool helps you design stunning solar sales proposals that will impress your customers.

 3. Aurora Solar

-Its advanced features include precise shading analysis, automated system design, and integration with top financial partners for seamless loan and lease proposals.
-Designed to streamline the sales process and enhance customer engagement, Aurora Solar helps solar professionals deliver compelling and data-driven proposals that drive sales and customer satisfaction.
+Aurora Solar’s advanced features include precise shading analysis, automated system design, and integration with top financial partners for seamless loan and lease proposals.
+Designed to streamline the sales process and enhance customer engagement, Aurora Solar helps solar professionals deliver compelling, data-driven solar panel proposals that drive sales and improve customer satisfaction.

 solar proposal